RisksBy Mayo Clinic staff

 - Hormonal treatment.
 Another strategy to correct anemia is hormonal treatment before surgery.
 Your doctor may prescribe a gonadotropin-releasing hormone (Gn-RH) agonist, birth control pills, or other hormonal medication to stop or decrease your menstrual flow.
 When given as therapy, a Gn-RH agonist blocks the production of estrogen and progesterone, stopping menstruation and allowing you to rebuild hemoglobin and iron stores.

 Therapy to shrink fibroids.
 Some hormonal therapies, such as Gn-RH agonist therapy, can also shrink your fibroids and uterus enough to allow your surgeon to use a minimally invasive surgical approach — such as a smaller, horizontal incision rather than a vertical incision, or a laparoscopic procedure instead of an open procedure.
 In most women, Gn-RH agonist therapy causes symptoms of menopause, including hot flashes, night sweats and vaginal dryness.
-However, these discomforts end when you stop taking the medication.
+However, these discomforts end after you stop taking the medication.
 Treatment generally occurs over several months before surgery.

 - Stewart EA (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Feb.
-17, 2011.
+April 29, 2013.